 - Scummy mineral deposits on showerheads

-We’ll conclude by giving the following, summarising piece of advice; the only way to address all of the impacts of hard water in a residential setting is to transition to a water conditioning system for your whole house.
+We’ll conclude by giving the following, summarising piece of advice; the only way to address all of the impacts of hard water in your home is to incorporate a residential water conditioner system for your whole house.